vipickering/vincentp/README.md

 - Chrome Android
 - iOS Safari

-Please note although Internet Explorer is *not* supported via CSS.
-The content should be available anytime and easily consumable.
+Please note : Internet Explorer is *not* supported via CSS.
+The content should be available anytime and consumable.